By David Joel Miller.

-By inner child we do not mean that there is some little creature lurking in us waiting to be fed.
-That makes for great Sci-Fi moves but not much reality.
+By inner child, we do not mean that there is some little creature lurking in us waiting to be fed.
+That makes for great Sci-Fi movies but not much reality.

 All your “parts” do not grow up at the same rate.

 What we should be looking for are those developmental stages, those things you should have learned as you grew up that somehow you missed out on.
 Look also for those good qualities that you left behind in your efforts to be “all grown up.”

 Not all our memories are filled neatly away in our heads.
 Some of those memories are emotional ones and those are kept throughout our bodies.

 We know if you act in certain ways you are more likely to have certain feelings.
 Get a group of people together and have them laugh for no good reason and before long you will all be feeling happy.